Trustees, Trustees Emeriti, and Leadership

 A former executive and chairman of Cummings Properties, Michael Pascavage left the firm, after a total of 21 years, to become executive vice president of Skanska USA Commercial Development in 2008.
 This Sweden-based firm built Gillette Stadium in Foxborough, MA, as well as hundreds of other prominent projects on several continents.

-Pascavage went on to found Design & Development Solutions, an architecture, planning, and project management firm serving institutional clients and commercial and residential private development projects.
+Pascavage went on to found Design & Development Solutions, an architecture, planning, and project management firm in Woburn, Massachusetts, serving institutional clients and commercial and residential private development projects.

 A longtime member of the American Institute of Architects, Pascavage holds both bachelor’s and master’s degrees in architecture from University of Pennsylvania, and an MBA from Northeastern University.